A prominent Irish archaeologist posited in 2016 that the roof box on the passage tomb is not a 5,000-year-old relic but a 50-year-old “construct”

 At sunrise on the days surrounding the winter solstice, a “roof box” at the top of the entrance to the main megalithic tomb aligns with the sun, allowing light to slowly fill the passage tomb for a glorious 17 minutes.

-Gibbons, who knows the Newgrange site well (he is a past co-director of the Office of Public Works' (OPW) national sites and monuments record office, the Irish Times reports), co-authored a paper in the journal Emania with his nephew, Myles.
+Gibbons, who knows the Newgrange site well (he is a past co-director of the Office of Public Works' (OPW) national sites and monuments record office, the Irish Times reported), co-authored a paper in the journal Emania with his nephew, Myles.

 The excavation and restoration were led by Professor Michael O’Kelly, who did make a number of now-questionable interpretations, including the addition of the quartz wall that surrounds the passage tomb.